JIL Attributes Complete Reference — Every Key AutoSys Job Attribute

 - n_retrys: 3 means 3 retries after initial failure — the job runs up to 4 times total

-A JIL job definition can contain a large number of attribute statements, each controlling a different aspect of how the job behaves.
+A JIL job definition can contain dozens of attribute statements, each controlling a different aspect of how the job behaves.
 You don't need to memorise all of them, but you do need to know the commonly used ones by heart and know where to find the rest.

 This article covers every attribute you'll encounter in production AutoSys environments, grouped by what they control.
 Each attribute includes its purpose, valid values, and a note on when it matters.